tatanus/bash_setup/.github/CONTRIBUTING.md

-# Contributing to BASH
+# Contributing

-Welcome to the **BASH** project!
+Welcome to the project!
 We're excited to have you contribute.
 Whether you're fixing a bug, improving documentation, or proposing a new feature, your contributions are greatly appreciated.
 Follow the guidelines below to ensure a smooth and productive collaboration.

 ---